 Are we a good risk?
 In other words, are they likely to get their money back from us after they lend it?
 That’s the real question.

-So our credit score gives them a good place to start when deciding whether we’re worth taking a chance on.
+Our credit score gives them a good place to start when deciding whether we’re worth taking a chance on.

 According to both the Ford Motor Credit Company and GMAC Finance (now called Ally Bank), the interest rate difference someone with bad credit can expect to pay versus someone with good credit is between 2.5 and 3.5 full points higher.